 Customs declarations on the TSS simplified journey

 If you are following the TSS simplified journey, TSS will usually auto-generate a Simplified Frontier Declaration for you from the information provided in the Entry Summary Declaration.
-The Simplified Frontier Declaration is the first part of the customs declaration and is made before goods movement using a simplified data set.
+The Simplified Frontier Declaration is the first part of the customs declaration and is made before goods movement using a reduced level of information.

 Once your goods have moved, the importer will receive a notification to complete a Supplementary Declaration.